-On winter afternoons when the light fades early and the wind rattles the evergreen branches outside, few things feel as restorative as a pot of chicken soup quietly burbling on the stove.
-In Denmark that soup is hønsekødssuppe – a clear, golden broth made from a suppehøne (soup hen), aromatic vegetables and the tenderest little meatballs and dumplings.
-It’s a dish born of thrift and comfort, one that whispers of farmhouse kitchens and Sunday meals but fits just as easily into a modern weeknight.
+On winter afternoons, the light fades early and wind rattles the evergreen branches outside.
+At moments like these, few things feel as restorative as a pot of Danish chicken soup quietly burbling on the stove.
+Danes call it hønsekødssuppe — a clear, golden broth made from a suppehøne (soup hen), aromatic vegetables, and the tenderest little meatballs and dumplings.
+This dish was born of thrift and comfort.
+It whispers of farmhouse kitchens and Sunday meals, yet fits just as easily into a modern weeknight.

 A Spoonful of History

 The soup also crossed borders.
-A 17th‑century Norwegian play by Ludvig Holberg mentions hønsekjøttsuppe med boller (hen soup with dumplings), hinting that the Danish dish had already influenced neighbouring cuisines.
-In Norway, chicken meat was considered a delicacy – hens were kept for eggs – yet cooks prized older laying hens for soup because their age and size produced a richer stock.
-Even today, experienced cooks seek out stewing hens or large soup hens because the extra work yields a broth of remarkable depth.
-Modern Danish recipes may add ginger, lemon, noodles or rice for fresh twists, but the essence of the dish remains unchanged: a clear, deeply flavoured broth served with delicate dumplings and meatballs.
+A 17th-century Norwegian play by Ludvig Holberg mentions hønsekjøttsuppe med boller (hen soup with dumplings), showing that the Danish dish had already influenced neighbouring cuisines.
+Norwegian cooks prized older laying hens for soup because their age and size produced a richer stock — chicken meat was a delicacy there, since hens were kept mainly for eggs.
+Experienced cooks still seek out stewing hens or large soup hens today, because the extra work yields a broth of remarkable depth.
+Modern Danish recipes may add ginger, lemon, noodles, or rice for fresh twists, but the essence of the dish stays unchanged: a clear, deeply flavoured broth served with delicate dumplings and meatballs.

 Serving Suggestions & Variations

 Hønsekødssuppe is a versatile bowl.
-Traditionally it arrives as the starter at holiday gatherings or as skrub‑af‑mad (“scrape‑off‑food”) at the end of a long celebration.
+Traditionally, it arrives as a starter at holiday gatherings or as skrub-af-mad (“scrape-off-food”) at the close of a long celebration.
 Because the broth is clear and not overly heavy, it pairs nicely with hearty rye bread or crusty sourdough.
-In Denmark it’s common to poach tiny pork meatballs and melboller dumplings separately, then warm them gently in the finished soup just before serving.
-A sprinkling of chopped parsley lends colour and freshness.
+Poach the meatballs and melboller separately, then warm them gently in the finished soup just before you serve.
+A sprinkling of chopped parsley adds colour and freshness.

-For a heartier meal, serve the soup as a main course with boiled potatoes or egg noodles stirred into the broth.
-You can also fold cooked rice or barley into the soup, as some modern variations do.
-In the spring a splash of lemon or a handful of finely diced asparagus brightens the stock, while a slice of red chilli or a knob of ginger gives an Asian‑inspired twist.
-And don’t forget to save the leftover meat for høns i asparges (a creamy chicken‑and‑asparagus filling spooned into crisp puff‑pastry shells) or hønsesalat – the soup was always part of a cycle of dishes.
+For a heartier meal, serve the soup as a main course.
+Stir in boiled potatoes, egg noodles, cooked rice, or barley.
+In spring, a splash of lemon or a handful of finely diced asparagus brightens the stock.
+A slice of red chilli or a knob of ginger gives an Asian-inspired twist.
+Always save the leftover meat for høns i asparges — a creamy chicken-and-asparagus filling spooned into crisp puff-pastry shells — or hønsesalat.
+The soup was always part of a cycle of dishes, never a standalone event.

 Traditional Hønsekødssuppe with Meatballs & Dumplings